Financial Institutions

 Functions of Financial Institutions

-Banks lend money to individuals and businesses who need funds for various purposes, such as buying a house, starting a business, or financing a project.
-This helps to stimulate economic growth and create jobs.
+Banks lend money to individuals and businesses to help them meet their financial needs such as buying a house, establishing a business, or funding a project.
+Such imports propel economic developments and create job opportunities.

-Banks process various financial transactions, including deposits, withdrawals, and transfers, using different payment methods like checks, credit/debit cards, and electronic funds transfers.
-This makes it easier for people to conduct financial transactions.
+Banks carry out various transactions concerning finances: deposits, withdrawals, and transfers, which usually utilize payment mechanisms such as checks, credit/debit cards, and electronic funds transfer.
+This system easily enables individuals to conduct their transactions.

 Challenges and Regulation